Adroiti/docs-for-code-review-tools/Cppcheck/CastIntegerToAddressAtReturn.md

-Pattern: Cast integer to address at return
+Pattern: Returning integer in function with pointer return type

 Issue: -